brainnetuoa/data_driven_network_neuroscience/README.md

 ## Samples of the raw MRI / preprocessed outputs / matrices

-* A sample TaoWu subject can be accessed here: `to be updated`
+* A sample TaoWu subject can be accessed here: [sub-control032057-raw-image](https://auckland.figshare.com/articles/dataset/NeurIPS_2022_Datasets/21397377?file=42753967)
-* The fMRIPrep outputs of the same subject fully preprocessed can be accessed here: `to be updated`
+* The fMRIPrep outputs of the same subject fully preprocessed can be accessed here: [sub-control032057-preprocessed](https://auckland.figshare.com/articles/dataset/NeurIPS_2022_Datasets/21397377?file=42753970)
-* The set of connectivity matrices (using correlation) generated for the same subject can be accessed here: `to be updated`
+* The set of connectivity (using correlation) and time-series matrices generated for the same subject can be accessed here: [sub-control032057-matrices](https://auckland.figshare.com/articles/dataset/NeurIPS_2022_Datasets/21397377?file=42753964)

 ## Requirements
 * Containerized execution environment: